kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.utils.md

 caver.utils.recover(message, signature [, isHashed])
 ```

-Recovers the Kaia address that was used to sign the given data.
+Recovers the kaia address that was used to sign the given data.

 **Parameters**